koor-tech/handbook.koor.tech/docs/handbook/security.md

 ### General Guidelines

-* Use Two Factor Authentication (2FA) or Multi Factor Authentication (MFA) whenever available.
+* Use Two Factor Authentication (2FA) or Multi Factor Authentication (MFA) whenever available, for more information [Two-Factor Authentication section](#two-factor-authentication).
 * Use encryption for your company devices (e.g., company laptop must be encrypted with a password or other token).

 ### Engineers, Developers and Administrators Guidelines